underscoreio/essential-scala-code/README.md

 The directory structure is the same in each branch.

 You will need to have Git and Java and an internet connection to run the exercises.
-All other dependendencies are either included with the repo or downloaded on demand during compilation.
+All other dependencies are either included with the repo or downloaded on demand during compilation.

 ### Notes on Editors and IDEs

-If you don't have a particular preference for a Scala editor or IDE, we strongly recommend you do the exercises for this couse using the [Atom][atom] editor and a Linux or OS X terminal.
+If you don't have a particular preference for a Scala editor or IDE, we strongly recommend you do the exercises for this course using the [Atom][atom] editor and a Linux or OS X terminal.
 See the instructions below to get started.